Docsright arrowBlackbirdright arrowCode Quickstart

 Code Quickstart

-In this tutorial, we'll be using the Blackbird CLI to generate code for a Simple API project
+In this tutorial, you'll use the Blackbird CLI to generate code for an API project.

 Before you get started